tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 f (Pair a b) =
 ```

-which is possible, but requires explicit parentheses.
+which requires explicit parentheses.

 ### Remaining Expressions

-With these value definitions in place, we're now ready to completely define all
+With these value definitions in place, we're now ready to finish defining all
-possible expressions.
+of our expressions.
 The remaining expressions
-we need to add to `expr` are `where`, and `let` expressions:
+we need to add to `expr` are `where` and `let` expressions:

 ```haskell
 expr :: Parser Expr